Pipeline developer charged in connection with contamination | NewsChannel 3-12

 Associated Press

 Pennsylvania’s attorney general has filed criminal charges against the developer of a pipeline that takes natural gas liquids from the Marcellus Shale gas field to an export terminal near Philadelphia.
 Attorney General Josh Shapiro announced the charges Tuesday at a news conference at Marsh Creek State Park in Downingtown.
-That’s where the Sunoco Pipeline LP spilled more than 8,000 gallons of drilling fluid last year.
+That’s where Sunoco Pipeline LP spilled thousands of gallons of drilling fluid last year.
 The spill occurred during construction of the troubled Mariner East 2 pipeline.
 The multibillion-dollar pipeline project has been the focus of criminal probes.
 Texas-based Energy Transfer owns Sunoco and says “it intends to vigorously defend itself.”